dlab-projects/iuse-documentation/docs-to-markdown-test.md

 (Lab Assistants) Academic Interns

-## Key Pedagogical or Curricular Strategies
+## Key Pedagogical or Curricular Strategies {#key-pedagogical-or-curricular-strategies}

 At its core, the course lowers the level of abstraction by using domain-related questions while teaching Python coding and statistical methods.
 Near-peer teaching takes place by undergraduate student instructors who have taken the course before and have some level of pedagogical training.
 A built-in grader for immediate feedback facilitates active learning while the student is completing assignments.